Nando-jr/alx-low_level_programming/0x0C-more_malloc_free/README.md

-1-string_nconcat.c: This function concatenates two strings 2-calloc.c: This function allocates memory for an array 3-array_range.c: This function creates an array of integers
+1-string_nconcat.c: This function concatenates two strings 2-calloc.c: This function allocates memory for an array 3-array_range.c: This function creates an array of integers 100-realloc.c: This function reallocates a memory block using malloc and free